-What does a lessor need to do to ensure that a lessee leaves on the date originally agreed?
+What does a landlord need to do to ensure that a tenant leaves on the date originally agreed?

 If the parties have entered an automatically renewable lease, the lessor is not entitled to prevent such automatic renewals and thus the contract may only be terminated in the specific cases set forth in the law.